 Q. In which states is it legal to become a surrogate?

 Each state has its own laws regarding third party reproduction.
 It is important to check with your surrogacy agency in order to determine what types of surrogacy agreements are allowed within your home state.
 Certain states have clear laws that permit compensated surrogacy, whereas others only allow solely altruistic surrogacy to occur.
-Currently, The Surrogacy SOURCE is accepting surrogates in: California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nevada, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Vermont, Washington DC, West Virginia, and Wisconsin.
+Currently, The Surrogacy SOURCE is accepting surrogates in: California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nevada, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Texas, Utah, Vermont, Washington DC, West Virginia, and Wisconsin.
 Though other states do allow for surrogacy, our agency chooses to work with states whose laws allow the intended parent’s names to appear directly on the birth certificate.
 For information about a specific state and its laws regarding surrogacy, please contact us at (877) 375-8888.

 Q. What are the requirements to become a gestational surrogate & how do I apply to be a surrogate in The Surrogacy SOURCE program?